How to learn and use guitar chords

 b This symbol is called a flat and indicates that the note is lowered one step.

-maj Abbrevation for major.
+maj Abbreviation for major.

-m Abbrevation for minor.
+m Abbreviation for minor.

-sus Abbrevation for suspended.
+sus Abbreviation for suspended.

-add Abbrevation for added.
+add Abbreviation for added.

 Flat and sharp symbols